Niranjan2121k/Global-CO-Emissions-Dashboard/Global CO2 Emissions with Tableau.md

 > 🧭 Great for climate impact studies, policy comparison, and educational insights on environmental responsibility across nations.
 - **Visualization Type:** Filled map (choropleth).

-- **Insight:**
+## 🧠 Insights Gained
 - The map highlights North America, China, Russia, and parts of the Middle East as major contributors to CO2 emissions.
 - Countries in Africa and South America show comparatively lower emissions.
 - The map's color gradient (from blue to red) reveals high per capita emissions in developed and oil-rich nations.
 - Geographic disparities underline different development trajectories and energy usage patterns.

 ---